cloudacademypilot/azure-ai-ml-document-processing-lab/README.md

     3. Receipt
     4. Identity document (ID)
     5. Business card
-3. Extract text, structure, and fields from models trained with your data, so they're tailored to your forms and documents using custom models.
+3. Extract text, structure, and fields from models trained with your data, so they're tailored to your forms and documents using the following custom models:
+    1. Template (Custom form) models
+    2. Neural (Custom document) models